NL33/electron-git/z-next.md

 -example: search for "word", and show word app + all the word docs open.
 It gives you an isolated view of just your word docs to navigate between

 # project window: prior versions window has online icon. change to saved icon

+# nav window: take all the windows and tabs open, and be able to save that configuration. ^^New Feature.
+-can save the details in local storage with a name.
+-can then retrieve that set up later by clicking on the name.
+-can limit the amount to 10 or 20 different setups.
+-when then click on the saved setup, code will go through and open each item.
+-issue: might be slow to open all those iems
+-andcheck if the item is already open first -basically, get a lit of everything you want to open.
+Open it. then update the navigator to reflect what's opened.

 # change color of title bar that says "Navigator"